Honours are even today, which way will wind blow in 2022: Chidambaram on bypoll results | Politics

 The Congress on Tuesday had cited bypoll results to attack Prime Minister Narendra Modi, asking him to shed arrogance, repeal the three farm laws and stop petrol and diesel ''loot''.

-Former Congress president Rahul Gandhi had said the party's victory is that of its workers and asked them to keep fighting hate without fear.
+Former Congress president Rahul Gandhi had said the party's victory was that of its workers and asked them to keep fighting hate without fear.

 The terms of the legislative assemblies of Goa, Manipur, Punjab and Uttarakhand are coming to an end in March 2022, while the term of the Uttar Pradesh legislative assembly is scheduled to end in May next year.